GulnarMammadzada/ApiGatewayApp/README.md

 Testing coverage with JUnit, Mockito, TestContainers, and GraphQL API tests

-Layered architecture with SOLID principles for maintainability
+Layered architecture following SOLID principles for maintainable and clean code

-AI-powered simple frontend for demonstration and testing purposes
+AI-powered simple frontend for demonstration and testing (if applicable)

 Technologies Used: